dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 These metadata entries allow clients to discover and interact with the index canister associated with a ledger and can be retrieved using method `icrc1_metadata` defined by the ICRC-1 standard.

-Compliant ledgers MAY also implement the following optional endpoint for programmatically retrieving the index principal:
+Compliant ledgers MUST also implement the following endpoint for programmatically retrieving the index principal:

 ```candid
 icrc106_get_index_principal: () -> (principal) query;